-- Be able to explain the Importance of the Respiratory Protection Program in relation to UNC-CH policy, OSHA standards.
+- Be able to explain the Importance of the Respiratory Protection Program in relation to University policy, OSHA standards

 - Be able to discuss the importance of the Selection Process for different Types of Respirators for Emergency Response

 - Be able to demonstrate the limitations and Safety Issues with the use of negative pressure air purifying respirators

 - Be able to select, demonstrate the limitations and use of Air Purifying Respirator Filters and Chemical Cartridges

 - Be able to demonstrate the inspection, donning and doffing procedures for air purifying respirators

 - Be able to demonstrate, using a negative pressure respirator, the required negative and positive user seal check procedures

 If you have any questions in regards to this training or any other safety questions, please call Environment, Health and Safety at 919-962-5507.